fedragon/bookmarkd/README.md

 - select "Add Bookmark", then
 - paste the contents of [bookmarklet/bookmarklet.js](bookmarklet/bookmarklet.js) in the "URL" field

+## Bonus: Import Pocket saves

+The repository contains an optional importer for [Pocket](https://getpocket.com/) saves in the `pocket-importer` directory.
+See its README for details.

 ## Credits

 Inspired by [downmark](https://github.com/alessandro-fazzi/downmark).